mhagander/pg_githooks/README.rst

 	the beginning, but if you want it anchored at the end you need to add a $ at the end.
 Setting *nobranchcreate* will override this setting and not allow any branches at all.

+forcepushbranches
+	Set to a comma separated list of regular expressions (or just strings) that represent branches that *allow* forced pushing.
+If left empty, no check against forced pushing is made, and everything is allowed.
+If set to any value, then any branch that does not match a pattern configured will refuse a forced push.

 git command wrapper script